-Some passengers disabilities are not visible.
+We understand that not all disabilities are visible.
 The Transport Standards assume that passengers of this kind will identify their disabilities to the operator or provider so that their needs can be accommodated.
-In particular, such passengers need to identify their needs when making bookings by phone, or not in person.
-(Section 1.23 (1) Disability Standards for Accessible Public Transport Guidelines 2004).
+In particular, such passengers need to identify their needs when making bookings by phone or not in person (Section 1.23 (1) Disability Standards for Accessible Public Transport Guidelines 2004).

-If you advise of any special requirements to assist your travel, we will ensure the relevant Terminal and Operational staff are made aware to ensure we can assist you during your travel.
+If you advise of any special requirements to assist your travel, we will ensure the relevant terminal and operational team members are made aware to ensure we can assist you during your travel.

 - How much does the ticket cost?

-Yes, a Carer can accompany you if the person is endorsed by you as your Carer and travels with you on the same service.
-Please check our standard Terms & Conditions relating to Carers.
-The fare is 50% off the full Adult fare (express ticket only) for a Carer.
+Yes, a carer can accompany you if the person is endorsed by you as your carer and travels with you on the same service.
+Please check our standard Terms & Conditions relating to carers.
+The fare is 50% off the full adult fare (tickets only) for a carer.

-Yes, you can bring your Guide Dog or Assistance animal.
+Yes, you can bring your guide dog or assistance animal.
 Please check our Terms & Conditions for specific details.
-An Assistance Animal Permit that has photo of animal will be required at the time of travel.
+An Assistance Animal Permit that has a photo of the animal will be required at the time of travel.

-- Can I travel with my mobility scooter or electric wheel chair?
+- Can I travel with my mobility device, including wheel chair?

-No, Mobility scooters, electric wheelchairs and similar electric powered vehicles are in most cases too heavy and unstable to be carried safely.
-This is due to the design restrictions of the coach, in particular regard to on-board manoeuvrability, engineered securing points (on-board and in the under floor luggage areas) and manual handling risks of Greyhound Australia staff members.
+However, mobility scooters, electric wheelchairs and similar electric powered vehicles are not permitted, as in most cases they are too heavy and unstable to be carried safely.
+This is due to the design restrictions of the coach, in particular regard to on-board manoeuvrability, engineered securing points (on-board and in the under floor luggage areas), and manual handling risks of Greyhound Australia team members.

 NOTE: Greyhound Australia’s principal task is to ensure that all passengers are taken safely and comfortably to their destinations and that the coach is safe at all times.
-That requires the Coach driver to apply safety rules to take into account the needs of people who have limited mobility (whether or not they are using an aid), who are frail or have some disability, and those with infants who are using prams and strollers.
-The Coach driver can therefore expect (and may ask) that passengers comply with these rules if they are travelling with an Essential Mobility Aid, pram or stroller.
+This requires the coach driver to apply safety rules and consider the needs of people who have limited mobility (whether or not they are using an aid), who are frail or have some disability, and those with infants who are using prams and strollers.
+The coach driver can therefore expect (and may ask) that passengers comply with these rules if they are travelling with an essential mobility aid, pram or stroller.

-All Essential Mobility Aids, prams or strollers must comply with Greyhound Australia’s safe manual handling guidelines of maximum 20kg for a 1 person lift and be stowed in the under floor luggage areas.
-This is to ensure that coach passage ways are not obstructed from general use or in the event of an emergency.
+All essential mobility aids, prams or strollers must comply with Greyhound Australia’s safe manual handling guidelines of maximum 20kg for a 1-person lift, and must be stowed in the under-floor luggage areas.
+This is to ensure that coach passageways are not obstructed from general use or in the event of an emergency.

 - Does Greyhound Australia comply with relevant Disability Discrimination acts?

-Yes, Greyhound Australia recognises the diverse needs of the travelling public, as well as its obligations under the Disability Discrimination Act 1992 and is continually improving its capacity to carry Essential Mobility Aids.
+Yes.
+Greyhound Australia recognises the diverse needs of the travelling public, as well as its obligations under the Disability Discrimination Act 1992, and is continually improving its capacity to carry essential mobility aids.
 Greyhound Australia does not refuse carriage on the grounds of disability.
-At the same time, we need to recognise, firstly the safety, comfort and convenience of everyone travelling on our coaches, and secondly, the coach design and manual handling requirements associated with some mobility aids.
+At the same time, we recognise the safety, comfort, and convenience of everyone travelling on our coaches first and foremost, and secondly the coach design and manual handling requirements associated with some mobility aids.

 - How many manual wheelchair passengers can be conveyed on one coach?

-Our 'Easy Access' Coaches are configured to allow one (1) manual wheelchair passenger to travel on the coach at any time.
-This is in compliance with the requirements of the Disability Standard for Accessible Public Transport, as published on the 1st April 2007.
+Our 'Easy Access' coaches are configured to allow one (1) manual wheelchair passenger to travel on the coach at any time.
+This follows the requirements of the Disability Standard for Accessible Public Transport 2007.